Saint Marys, West Virginia

 At the time of the 2010 Census, Saint Marys had 954 Housing Units<3> and with its population of 1,860 people, this averages 1.95 people per Housing Unit.

 The 2010 Census shows Saint Marys had a land area of 1.02 square miles [2.7 km²].
 This translates to 929 Housing Units per square mile [359 housing units/km²].

 From the Census of 2000: Saint Marys had 961 Housing Units, a population of 2,017 people and a land area of 0.97 square miles [2.5 km²].
 This gives a density of 2.1 people per Housing Unit and 986 Housing Units per square mile [380.9 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Saint Marys and you need to be careful when comparing results between the censuses.
-More information about these differences can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Saint Marys and you need to be careful when comparing between the censuses.
+More information about the changes can be found in the section called Census-to-Census Observations ... (see below).

 Pleasants County ...

 Saint Marys is located in Pleasants County and is the County Seat for Pleasants County.

 The county had a population of 7,605 people at the 2010 Census.
 With it's population of 1,860 people, Saint Marys represented 24.46% of the county's total.